OpenRiak/riak_kv/docs/OtherAPI.md

 > The outcome is written to the file only when the fold is completed; so if using `find_keys` the node must be able to hold all keys found in memory at least twice (as the result set needs to be copied between processes).

 {. note }
-> it is recommended that users specify the output file using the `-o` option, including the full file path.
+> It is recommended that the output file be specified, including the full file path, using the `-o` option; rather than being left to the default.
 The file path should be writable by the `riak` user.

 ### AAE Folds via the Remote Console